 You can change your mind and your major!

-Should they decide to change their major during their time at UF, they will need to speak to an academic advisor in the new department of that major to see if it is possible.
-In the business school, certain majors, such as finance and accounting, require a B in a specific class to be able to continue to major in that field.
-We have known students who had to change their major based on this exact situation.
-They may be able to change majors within the same college provided they have not completed more than half of their major’s courses.
+If your student decides to change their major during their time at UF, they first need to speak to an academic advisor in the new department of that major to see if it is possible.
+In the business school, certain majors (such as finance and accounting) require a B or better in specified classes to be able to continue to major in that field.
+We’ve known students who had to change their major based on this requirement.
+A student can also change majors within the same college provided they have not completed more than half of their major’s courses.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.
-Are you new to HaveUHeard?
-Here is how to best use the site.